TuuliTG/Ohte/Documents/Architecture.md

 ### Saving data to database and local disk

+The classes FilePlayerDao and FileGameDao in the package mastermind.dao are responsible for saving data to files and local disk.
+The dao classes are designed in the [Data Access Object](https://en.wikipedia.org/wiki/Data_access_object) design pattern.
+The FilePlayerDao and FileGameDao implement the PlayerDao and GameDao interfaces and the program logic uses those interfaces.

 ### Files
 The program saves player and game data to separate files on the local disk.
 The file names are spesified in a config.properties file which is located in Mastermind/src/main/resources.
 Currently the file names are set to players.txt and games.txt.

 Player data is saved in this format:
 `name;best time;best score;amount of games won;`

+The player attributes are separated by a semicolon.

 Game data is saved in this format:
 `player name;score;time;number of guesses`

+Also here the game attributes are separated by a semicolon.

 ## The main functions in the program